Giewont

 Giewont (/pl/) is a mountain massif in the Tatra Mountains of Poland.
 Its highest peak, Great Giewont (Wielki Giewont), is 1894 m above sea level and one of the highest peaks of the Western Tatras (Polish: Tatry Zachodnie) located entirely within Poland's borders.
 The mountain is regarded as the symbol of Zakopane, the Polish Tatras and Podhale, which throughout history has been the subject of many legends, poems and works of art.

 Geography

 Giewont lies in the area of the Polish Tatra National Park (Tatrzański Park Narodowy).
 It encompasses three peaks: Small Giewont (Polish: Mały Giewont, 1728 m), Great Giewont (Wielki Giewont, 1894 m) and Long Giewont (Długi Giewont, 1867 m).
 There is a mountain pass located between Great and Long Giewont, known as Szczerba (1823 m).
-It is located between the valleys of Kondratowa, Małej Łąki and Strążyska.
-The 600 m high northern face of Great Giewont is clearly visible from the nearby town of Zakopane and remains one of the most characteristic features of the panorama of the Polish Tatras.
+It is located between the valleys of Kondratowa (a branch of the Bystra Valley), Małej Łąki and Strążyska.
+The 600 m northern face of Great Giewont is clearly visible from the nearby town of Zakopane and remains one of the most characteristic features of the panorama of the Polish Tatras.
 Geologically, Giewont is composed of dolomite and limestone caves, as well as gneiss and granite in the southern section.
 Giewont's caves include Juhaska Cave, Sleeping Knights' Cave (Polish: Jaskinia Śpiących Rycerzy), Kozia Grota Cave and Ruda Nyża Cave.